 3/ Vintage sails are more powerful, especially in light winds.
 They do not release any wind when they get hit with a gust.
 This is great when sailing in optimum conditions but can be a problem when sailing in overpowered conditions as the tight leech design can actually increase drag.

 4/ Vintage sails made with dacron and even dacron/mylar composites are more tear resistant and are resistant to aging compared to todays monofilm sails.
-(Even though you hear about folks complaining that there dacron/mylar composite sails are delaminating, the fact that they still exist says something - you wont find any 40 year old monofilm sails because sunlight damages the material making it brittle, combined with the fact that the monofilm is easily damaged by fins and other sharp objects slicing through it)
+(Even though you hear about folks complaining that their dacron/mylar composite sails are delaminating, the fact that they still exist says something - you wont find any 40 year old monofilm sails because sunlight damages the material making it brittle, combined with the fact that the monofilm is easily damaged by fins and other sharp objects slicing through it)

 5/ Weight is and interesting one, there is no doubt that those vintage sails can be heavy when they are wet, but at the same time an old dacron sail without and battens is pretty light when it is dry.
 Overall a modern dry monofilm sail is compareable to a vintage dacron/mylar sail when it is dry.
 But once the dacron gets wet it tends to absord the water compared to the monofilm which repells it.